balta2ar/brotab/README.md

 * move tabs, move, different window
 * move tabs, move, different browser (NOT IMPLEMENTED)
 * move tabs, close
-* words, complete in neovim
+* words, complete in neovim (integration with coc, ncm2, deoplete)
 * open tabs by url
 * open tab by google query, search (should be extendable, NOT IMPLEMENTED)
 * integration with fzf: